marinadunn/SHIFT-STAC-backend/README.md

 This does the following steps:
 1. Runs a specific AWS MFA script, prompting user for MFA code to connect to SHIFT's AWS S3 buckets.
 2. Changes to the desired working directory based on user input
-3. Loads the Python 3.9 module
-4. Checks if the virtual environment `shift-env` already exists.
+3. Checks if the virtual environment `shift-env` already exists.
 If so, activates it.
 If not, creates it then activates it.
+4. Loads the Python 3.9 module
-6. Checks for the `requirements.txt` file.
+5. Checks for the `requirements.txt` file.
 If not already present, downloads from GitHub.
-7. Installs all the necessary packages from requirements.txt
+Installs necessary packages from requirements.txt
+6. Takes dataset date, flight path, and data type (L1, L2, both) as user input args.
-8. Checks for SHIFT AVIRIS data download script `get_aviris_data.py`.
+7. Checks for SHIFT AVIRIS data download script `get_aviris_data.py`.
 If not already present, downloads from GitHub.
-9. Downloads flight path data.
+8. Downloads flight path data.
-10. Checks for Zarr creation scripts `make_zarr.py` and `run_make_zarr_parallel.py`.
+9. Checks for Zarr creation scripts `make_zarr.py` and `run_make_zarr_parallel.py`.
 If not already present, downloads them from GitHub.
-11. Runs automated SLURM job to create desired Zarr archives and uploads to S3.
+10. Runs automated SLURM job to create desired Zarr archives and uploads to S3.

 --------------------------------------------------------------------------------------------------------